 A fundamental reform of major interest rate benchmarks is being undertaken globally, including the replacement of some interbank offered rates (IBORs) with alternative nearly risk-free rates (referred to as 'interest rate benchmark reform').
 The Company has exposures to IBORs on its financial instruments that will be replaced or reformed as part of these market-wide initiatives.
-The Company's main IBOR exposure at 31 December 2022 was indexed to US dollar London Interbank Offered Rate (USD LIBOR).
-UK Financial Conduct Authority confirmed the discontinuation of USD LIBOR and a shift towards the use of Secured Overnight Financing Rate (SOFR) as the alternative interest rate benchmark.
+The Company's main IBOR exposure as at 31 March 2023 relates to its loan to a subsidairy which was indexed to USD LIBOR.
+UK Financial Conduct Authority confirmed the discontinuation of USD LIBOR and a shift towards the use of SOFR as the alternative interest rate benchmark.
 The timeline for SOFR to replace USD LIBOR is by the end of June 2023.